eugenGirlescu/CarSales/README.md

+www.parc-autobals.ro
-www.parc-autobals.ro is a website for the sale of used cars.
-The application is made in Laravel and the front-end is made with the help of Bootstrap
+This project is represented by a website for selling used cars and the technologies i used are Laravel and Bootstrap.
+Features:
+Register/ Log in for a user;
+Created admin level permissions
+Admins can make CRUD operations on cars,, can change a user role, can load up images for every car sold;
+Made a cars sorting list by price and by the newest added;
+Integrated Facebook login
+User can share any car registered, on Facebook;
+Contact page with Google Maps and a link that opens up in Waze application with navigation instructions;